emberjs/rfcs/text/0680-implicit-injection-deprecation.md

 Ember.js `v5.0.0` will finally remove the ability to call `owner.inject` to inject arbitrary properties on Ember's Framework objects.

 It is important to consider the timeline of these three phases.
 The first step will consist of a minimum of one release cycle.
 Many addons and apps will need to make minor and major changes to their codebases before `v4.0.0`.

+### Impementation Constraints

+An important implementation detail of stage 1 of this RFC is that while we want to issue a deprecation when the user relies on the implicit injection, we also _must_ ensure that the implicit injection still "wins" and is assigned to the value on the class, clobbering the explicit injection, for the time being.
+This is the current behavior, and changing it, even in development builds, would be a breaking change.

+The proposed way to implement this is when an object with implicit injections is created, for each implicit injection:

+1. If the property already contains the value, do nothing as it has been setup eagerly by the user
+2. If the property is a service injection, check that it is the correct service injection and if it is, do nothing and assign the value like normal
+3. If the property is a native getter/setter, wrap the native getter/setter and the first time the value is accessed, check to see if it is the injected value.
+If it is, do nothing, otherwise log the deprecation.
+4. If the property is not defined on the object or its prototype, install a getter/setter pair which log the deprecation the first time they are activated.

+This should preserve the existing semantics while logging when the user is accessing a value that was injected implicitly.

 ## How we teach this